The Raven Cycle

 The Raven Cycle is a series of four contemporary fantasy novels written by American author Maggie Stiefvater.
 The first novel, The Raven Boys, was published by Scholastic in 2012, and the final book, The Raven King, was published on April 26, 2016.

+The Dreamer Trilogy is a sequel series that followed the Lynch family along with a cast of new characters.
+It was released between 2019 to 2022.